Logo

 <iframe style="width: 100%; height: 200px;" src="https://player.captivate.fm/episode/a3077e56-8a31-4654-a1bd-0ed1a0dd4c77" frameborder="no" scrolling="no" seamless=""></iframe>

-When your child suddenly shifts into rage, anxiety, or meltdowns, it can feel terrifying—and you may wonder, “Is this PANS?
+When your child suddenly shifts into rage, anxiety, or meltdowns, it can feel terrifying.
+You may wonder, “Is this a PANS flare?
 Is it behavior?
-Or is something else going on?”
+Or something else?”
 You’re not alone.
-PANS and PANDAS are complex, and understanding your child’s behaviors begins with learning how to differentiate typical dysregulation from a true flare.
+Understanding PANS and PANDAS begins with distinguishing typical dysregulation from a true flare.

-In this episode, I break down what parents need to look for, how flares start, and what actually helps calm a struggling child.
+In this episode, I explain what parents need to look for, how flares start, and what actually helps calm a struggling child.

-A flare is a temporary worsening of medical or behavioral symptoms triggered by infection, inflammation, toxins, or stress.
-It isn’t “bad behavior”—it’s a dysregulated, inflamed brain.
+PANS/PANDAS flares are unpredictable.
+Kids can shift from calm to furious in minutes.
+A flare is a temporary worsening of symptoms triggered by infection, inflammation, toxins, or stress.
+It is not bad behavior—it’s a dysregulated, inflamed brain.

 • Sudden rage or aggression